juanpc2018/Amiga-Guide-4000-4000T/README.md

 ## HW Tests
 There are several Diagnostic utilities, that does Not require Workbench, </br>
 Boot Directly to Diagnostic, there are Floppy versions, and ROM versions. </br>

+# CASE
+A4000T is "AT compatible" in many aspects but is Not 100% ATX compatible... </br>
+the Ports Module: Serial, Parallel, Mouse, Joystick daugter card does Not fit a modern ATX case back plate. </br>
+Sollution is the project [ATX Ports module](https://gitlab.com/amiga-projects/atx_ports_module) </br>